wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Script: Rscript 2.significant.hostT.modules.r

-Output: 2_significant_hostT_modules.RData (a R data file containing the list of metabolomic modules associated with COPD)
+Output: 2_significant_hostT_modules.RData (a R data file containing the list of metabolomic modules associated with COPD and specifically correlated with NEU or EOS)
 ```

 ```